Become a Naval Architecture and Marine Engineering expert

-The Master of Engineering Leadership (MEL) in Naval Architecture & Marine Engineering is an intensive one-year degree (January to December) for engineers who want to accelerate their career by leading and supervising teams and managing complex technical projects.
+The Master of Engineering Leadership (MEL) in Naval Architecture and Marine Engineering is designed for engineers who want to accelerate their career by leading and supervising teams and managing complex technical projects.
 This program combines the engineering and physics of ship design with broad business and leadership training.
-For more recent engineering graduates, UBC also offers a more technical Master of Engineering degree in Naval Architecture and Marine Engineering.

 - equip you with the ability to manage complex shipbuilding design and procurement programs and become fully qualified in ship project management

 - broaden your sector-relevant skills through a project-based curriculum that covers all stages of the industry value chain

 - provide a dynamic learning environment that includes the option of a 12-week co-op work program

 - offer opportunities for you to collaborate with world-renowned faculty and industry experts

 - help you advance your career by balancing technical learning with in-depth leadership courses on project management, business and communication

 Watch this video and learn more about this unique technical management program from our students and professors.